banner image

-Understanding Trauma Therapy and How It Helps the Healing Process
+Trauma Therapy in Fishers, IN, That Helps the Healing Process

 Trauma affects more than just memory—it reshapes how the brain processes stress, how the body responds to safety, and how a person connects with others.
 Many people live with the long-lasting effects of trauma without realizing the full impact it has on their daily lives.
-At Ferris & Associates, clients in Fischers, Noblesville, Carmel, and Indianapolis, IN, can access professional trauma therapy both in-person and online, including specialized approaches like EMDR therapy.
+Individuals can access both in-person and online trauma therapy in Fishers, Indiana, with Ferris & Associates.
+Our practice takes various specialized approaches to provide support to individuals who experience trauma, like EMDR therapy.

 What Trauma Can Look Like

 Trauma does not have one shape.
 It may come from a single event, such as a car accident or assault, or from repeated experiences like emotional abuse or neglect.
 For some, symptoms show up quickly.
 For others, the effects may not surface until months or years later.
-Common signs include difficulty sleeping, intrusive thoughts, sudden irritability, numbness, and avoiding certain places or people.
+Common signs include:

 How Trauma Therapy Works